oh2gxn/pypso/README.md

 See the file TODO.org for more details on what is still missing and why...

 Copyright: Janne Toivola, OH2GXN, 2015
-Licence: GNU General Public Licence v3.0 http://www.gnu.org/licenses/gpl-3.0.en.html
+License: GNU General Public License v3.0 http://www.gnu.org/licenses/gpl-3.0.en.html